18F/unit-testing-node/_pages/components/middleware.md

 Notice the use of the [`deep.property` chai assertion](http://chaijs.com/api/bdd/#property) to inspect the `getChannelName.args` array.
-This gives us more helpful error messages should `getChannelName.args[0]` not exist.
+This will provide more helpful error messages in the case that `getChannelName.args[0]` doesn't exist.

 Run `npm test -- --grep '^Middleware '` and ensure the test passes before moving on.